Syncop8/Agile88/_docs/FAQ.md

 * You apply for open roles
 * If selected you negotiate your rates and the contract with the client
 * You use the platform to invoice and get paid.
-* We aim to provide awesome people.
-Hire awesome or don't hire at all is our motto.

 For more details see [How it works for ninjas](./how-it-works-for-ninjas.html).